anistarfas/COMP-3005-Assignment-4-Q1/README.md

 	**Create a New Database:**

-	•	Right-click on "Databases" under the PostgreSQL server you just expanded.
+		•Right-click on "Databases" under the PostgreSQL server you just expanded.

-	•	Choose "Create" -> "Database”.
+		•Choose "Create" -> "Database”.

-	•	Name your database, e.g., “Student_Database” and click "Save"
+		•Name your database, e.g., “Student_Database” and click "Save"

     **Running the SQL Script:**